clearlydefined/clearlydefined/docs/using-data.md

 **Go components**

-For go components with slashes in the namespace, those slashes need to be url encoded as %2f.
+For Go components with slashes in the namespace, those slashes need to be url encoded as %2f.

-For example, a go component with this import path:
+For example, a Go component with this import path:

 ```
 golang.org/fx/crypto v0.0.0-20210921155107-089bfa567519